fardinbarashi/PsCodeandSnippetsSql/README.md

 # PsSqlCodeandSnippets
-Just some code and snippets for SQL
+Just some code and snippets for SQL's